 Top-rated Korean monitors at affordable prices.

-Trying to find the best Korean ultrawide monitor, which for casual gaming?
+Trying to find the best Korean 49-inch monitor or other similar ultrawide option for casual gaming?
 Having tested numerous options from Samsung, Pixio, and LG, we narrowed down the choice to 6 worthy models.

-For you to understand which one suits you most, we described their technical characteristics, pros and cons, as well as indicated the price.
+For you to understand what the best computer for photo editing is and what you can use for gaming or movie watching, we described their technical characteristics, pros and cons, as well as indicated the price.

 There is a separate niche on the PC monitors market occupied by the Korean products and it keeps expanding.
 Such models are popular because of their low prices and satisfying performance.

-If you are an avid gamer, but your budget is somehow limited, you can browse through the range of Korean monitors and select a suitable option.
+If you are an avid gamer, but your budget is somehow limited, you can browse through the range of Korean monitors for Xbox and PS and select a suitable option.

 Korean 1440p monitors are supplied with 3 different types of panel technologies – IPS, TN, and VA.
 If you don’t understand the peculiarities of these panel types, you can fully rely on our review, since it contains the most necessary info presented in a comprehensible manner.